 Offering photography services can become very profitable as there are many businesses in the tourism industry.
-You can sell your services to them; for example, if you are going skiing, then get in touch with the local lodges at your selected destination and offer them your service for a free stay or trade a few photos with them for a fee.
+You can sell your services to them; for example, if you are going skiing, then get in touch with the local lodges at your selected destination and offer them your service for a free stay or trade a few photos with them fee.

 You can even contact the tourism board there and get paid for promoting them.
 Eventually, these small jobs open up even more work as you get recognized, and your portfolio also gets stronger.
 So as fame grows up, you will even get training and workshop opportunities.